ABOUT THE WISDOM ARCHIVE

 The Wisdom Archive is a 501(c)(3) non-profit corporation based in Santa Fe, New Mexico.

-Our purpose is to preserve and celebrate disappearing traditional culture via universally accessible youtube based video portraits of traditional masters at work around the world.
+Our purpose is to preserve and celebrate disappearing traditional culture via universally accessible youtube based video portraits of traditional masters at work in Northern New Mexico and around the world.

 In essence, to be a video seed bank of traditional culture…

 Filming to date has concentrated on masters of traditional colonial Spanish culture in Northern New Mexico where we are based.

 Plans for the future, depending upon funding, and the generosity of viewer’s donations, include:

 - Continuing to produce portraits of traditional artists, musicians and craftspeople, in New Mexico, while expanding to include other traditional areas around the world